Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthIn theory, the Geforce GTX 670 should perform a little bit faster than the Radeon R9 270X overall. (explain)
+Memory BandwidthThe Geforce GTX 670, in theory, should perform a bit faster than the Radeon R9 270X in general. (explain)

-Texel RateThe Geforce GTX 670 will be quite a bit (more or less 28%) better at AF than the Radeon R9 270X. (explain)
+Texel RateThe Geforce GTX 670 will be much (approximately 28%) better at AF than the Radeon R9 270X. (explain)

-Pixel RateThe Radeon R9 270X should be a bit (approximately 9%) faster with regards to full screen anti-aliasing than the Geforce GTX 670, and should be capable of handling higher screen resolutions without losing too much performance. (explain)
+Pixel RateThe Radeon R9 270X should be a little bit (about 9%) faster with regards to anti-aliasing than the Geforce GTX 670, and should be able to handle higher screen resolutions better. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison